 Over 99% of all data generated will go through an optical fibre.
 Optical transmission systems form the foundation of the Internet and are slowly running out of capacity.
 We need a paradigm shift in how we design and test our systems to develop next-generation low-energy, robust and high capacity photonic networks

 Chigo Okonkwo graduated in 2002 with a Masters Honours degree in Telecommunications and Information systems at University of Essex, United Kingdom.
-After earning his PhD in Optical signal processing at University of Essex, he joined COBRA TU/e as a Post-doctoral researcher in 2010.
+After earning his PhD in Optical signal processing at the University of Essex, he joined COBRA TU/e as a Post-doctoral researcher in 2010.
 In that period, he worked on schemes and architectures for High Capacity In-Building and Dynamic Optical Access Networks within the EU ICT projects (ALPHA, POF-PLUS and EURO-FOS) and a joint research framework project with South Korean research organization ETRI.
-Between 2011 and 2015, Chigo worked on the EU project MODEGAP, his research focuses on Ultra-high capacity space division multiplexed transmission systems.
+Since 2014, he is tenured at the Department of Electrical Engineering.
+Between 2011 and 2015, Chigo worked on the EU project MODEGAP, and his research focuses on Ultra-high capacity space division multiplexed transmission systems.
 From advanced multi-dimensional modulation formats to the optical and digital signal processing schemes required for such systems.
+Since 2018, Chigo is a member of the Center for Quantum Materials and Technology (QT/e) working to advance the National agenda on Quantum secure communications.
 Chigo is a Technical program committee member for European conference on optical communications (ECOC) since 2014.
-In 2018, he is the Sub Committee Chair for Digital Signal Processing track at ECOC and the General Chair for OSA Advanced photonics congress conference on signal processing for photonics.
-As a Senior Member of the professional organization IEEE, he serves as a reviewer and has (co)authored more than 180 publications in conferences and journals.
+In 2018, he was the Sub Committee Chair for Digital Signal Processing track at ECOC and the General Chair for OSA Advanced photonics congress conference on signal processing for photonics.
+As a Senior Member of the professional organization IEEE, he serves as a reviewer and has (co)authored more than 200 publications in conferences and journals.

 - Research set-up